 Tennessee State Prison in Nashville, TN

-Located just minutes away from downtown Nashville, the Tennessee State Prison closed its doors in 1992.
-You might recognize it as the setting for movies such as The Green Mile, Ernest Goes to Jail and The Last Castle, but it is more widely known for its prison breaks, riots, fires and the inhumane conditions.
-Built in 1889, the prison has a rich history.
-The capital punishment facility housed the assassin of Martin Luther King, Jr.; Johnny Cash played for inmates in 1968; more than 100 prisoners were executed using “Old Sparky” (the state electric chair); and 800 cells were built and soon overcrowded.
+Located just minutes from downtown Nashville, the Tennessee State Prison closed its doors in 1992.
+You might recognize it as the setting for movies such as The Green Mile, Ernest Goes to Jail, and The Last Castle, but it is more widely known for its prison breaks, riots, fires, and inhumane conditions while it was still open.

-Best ghost story: There is not just one ghost that haunts this old prison … Instead, all of those whose lives were taken by “Old Sparky” seem to roam the halls causing visitors to hear sounds, voices and footsteps.
+Best ghost story: There is not just one ghost that haunts this old prison … Instead, many of those whose lives were taken by “Old Sparky” seem to roam the halls, causing visitors to hear sounds, voices, and footsteps.

-Tours and information: Learn about the park and its many amenities here.
+Tours + Information: Learn about the park and its many amenities here.

-This state park, which boasts more then 13,000 acres, sits along the Mississippi River.
+This state park, which boasts over 13,000 acres, sits along the Mississippi River.
 From hiking trails to camping sites, the park invites outdoor enthusiasts to enjoy the beauty and nature of the area.
-Usually the forest is peaceful and inviting … until the sun goes down.
-After dark, in addition to the 200 species of songbirds, waterfowl, shorebirds and birds of prey, Pigman, who has a pig-like face and is said to haunt the wooded area of the park, roams the land.
+Usually, the forest is peaceful and inviting … until the sun goes down.
+After dark, in addition to the 200 species of songbirds, waterfowl, shorebirds, and birds of prey, Pigman, who has a pig-like face and is said to haunt the park’s wooded area, roams the land.